 - The disclosure is to parents, as defined in §99.3, of a dependent student, as defined in section 152 of the Internal Revenue Code of 1986.
 The term “dependent” means an individual over half of whose support, for the calendar year in which the taxable year of the taxpayer begins, was received from the taxpayer.

 Registration occurs at the beginning of the fall and spring semesters and both summer sessions.
-Currently enrolled students should pre-register (select classes for the upcoming term) in CAMS, unless the student is a Freshman.
-All Freshman students will pre-register in the Advisement Center (Hunter Building, Room 203.)
+Currently enrolled students should pre-register (select classes for the upcoming term) in My Falcon Landing, unless the student is a Freshman.
+All Freshman students will pre-register in the Student Success Center (Delany Building.)
 Registration is mandatory for all students (new and returning, both pre-registered and non pre-registered.)
 No student will complete Registration until their financial obligation to this institution is satisfied.